Selected card type affects the following:

 Option 'Application driven' for MSAA has meaning only for Napalm build.
 For non-Napalm builds it is equivalent to 'Off'.

 This version can emulate more than one Texture Management Units.

 Onboard RAM and texture memory are unified video memory on UMA 3Dfx cards (see table in technical info).
-Future versions of the setup may not allow to config them separately.
+Future versions of the CPL app may not allow to config them separately.

 I liked it in some games that looked nicer without mipmapping. :)